mdedys/redux-reducer-test-plan/README.md

 })
 ```

-`.expect` can be a value of a function.
+`.expect` can be a value or a function.
 If it is a function is calls the passing function with following values:

 `result` and `prevState`